 Two younger followers, Youzi and Zengzi, also feature quite prominently in The Analects, though this is probably because certain sections of the text were written by their supporters rather than due to any special affinity they had with Confucius himself.
 Indeed, Youzi (sometimes translated as Master You) briefly assumed the sage’s mantle after the death of Confucius because of his close physical resemblance to him until the other remaining followers realized that his talents were sadly lacking!
 Meanwhile, Zengzi (also known as Master Zeng), who was only twenty-six when Confucius passed away, quickly rose quickly to prominence as one of the leading proponents of the sage’s teachings and founded his own school.

 Book 1 introduces five followers of Confucius.
 Probably not entirely by coincidence, the two young pretenders, Youzi and Zengzi, appear very early in the book – in Chapter II and Chapter IV respectively to be precise – and go on to make a series of pronouncements that buttress the teachings of the sage.
 What better way of establishing their credentials and placing them at the forefront of Confucius’s teachings?

-Zixia and Zigong, also make their first appearances in the Book, though their contributions are much less frequent than those of Youzi and Zengzi despite their much closer and longer relationship with the sage.
-The fifth disciple to be mentioned is Ziqin, a much more obscure individual who makes a total of only three appearances throughout the Analects.
+Zixia and Zigong, also make their first appearances in Book 1, though their contributions are much less frequent than those of Youzi and Zengzi despite their much closer and longer relationship with the sage.
+The fifth follower to be mentioned is Ziqin, a much more obscure individual who makes a total of only three appearances throughout The Analects.